djhmateer/djhmateer.github.io/_posts/2021-02-13-a4 integration testing in aspnet core.md

   </PropertyGroup>
 ```

 To disable shadowcopying which stops tests executing in a different directory from the build output.
-As we need the appsettings.json file to be placed alongside th e dll for db connection string.
+As we need the appsettings.json file to be placed alongside the dll for db connection string.

 `xunit.runner.json` add in and